alcalyn/phax-bundle/Phax/CoreBundle/Resources/doc/1_createPhaxController.md

 public function addAction($message, $author) {}
 ```

-This second method is usefull to reuse a same action for phax calls.<br />
+This second method is usefull to reuse an action you are actually using as a normal action for ajax calls.<br />
 We will see that later, in [Make a same action callable with phax AND symfony default route](4_multiController.md)

 **Notice:**